GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 * distance of the code owner config file that defines the code owner to the path for which code owners are listed (the lower the distance the better the code owner)
+* whether the user is explicitly mentioned as a code owner in the code owner config file vs. the user being a code owner only because the code ownership has been assigned to all users (aka `*`)
 * whether the code owner is a reviewer of the change (only when listing code owners for a change)